 But, as your subscribers’ devices most probably will interpret those Unicode characters in different ways, some of them will not be able to ‘read’ the emoji Unicode at all.

-If you’re sending an email with emojis to people who open on a desktop computer or laptop, your emojis will look very different depending on what operating systems is in use.
+If you’re sending an email with emojis to people who open it on a desktop computer or laptop, your emojis will look very different depending on what operating system is in use.
 If your subscribers belong to the group users who still use Windows XP, they won’t see any emojis at all.
 Instead of smiley faces, all they’ll see is a ☐.

 Apple’s OS X supports emoji on 10.7 Lion (launched in 2011) and above.

 Here’s how our favourite emojis will be displayed in Windows XP, Windows 7, Windows 8.1 and OS X 10.11.